-Wood like pine has unpredictable amounts of tannins.
-This means it can get a patchy or blotchy look when a stain is applied.
+Some woods like pine get blotchy when a stain is applied.

-To prevent blotchiness with store-bought stains we should first apply a pre-stain wood conditioner.
-The pre-stain conditioner prepares the wood for stain and helps to reduce blotchiness.
+To prevent blotchiness when using store-bought stains, we should first apply a pre-stain wood conditioner.
+The pre-stain conditioner prepares the wood and helps it to stain more evenly.

 What Do You Need to Make Coffee Wood Stain?